mrcnski/believeobey.live/pow.md

 1. The Septuagint timeline doesn't appear to correspond to the Prophecy of Weeks, unless the "weeks" do not all last the same amount of time.
 The Masoretic timeline mostly matches the Prophecy of Weeks with 700-year weeks, except for the Flood not occurring in Week 2.
 Possibly there is a corruption or translation error: "after it is ended" could be referring to the Flood occurring after that week, Week 2, is over.
 [Edit: it seems that week 2 is not about the Flood, but about the death of Adam and Enoch's translation around the same time.]
 1. I don't believe that both of these timelines can be true simultaneously.
 The Mandela effect has no basis in scripture.
 Occam's razor tells us that the Septuagint was simply corrupted, not that there are multiple alternate realities.
 Furthermore, the Masoretic text can be shown to be a remarkably faithful transmission of scripture by comparing it to the Dead Sea Scrolls.
 1. In performing this research, I noticed further issues with the Septuagint timeline.
 If Abraham's fathers were having children at ages well past 100 -- Nachor is said to have sired Terach at 179! -- then why was Abraham freaking out so much about not having an heir by 100?
+1. **Update:** I've found out that there is yet another chronology out there - the Samaritan!
+I've included it for completeness, but it doesn't seem to fit the PoW.

 <script>
  const COLORS = [